improve-ai/tracker-trainer/README.md

 ## Subscribe to a Decision Model Trainer

-To train models on up to 100,000 decisions, subscribe to the free trainer at XXX
+To train models on up to 100,000 decisions, subscribe to the [free trainer](https://aws.amazon.com/marketplace/pp/prodview-pyqrpf5j6xv6g)

-To train models on over 100,000 decisions, subscribe to the pro trainer at XXX
+To train models on over 100,000 decisions, subscribe to the [pro trainer](https://aws.amazon.com/marketplace/pp/prodview-adchtrf2zyvow)

-Copy your the Docker image URLs and add them to config/config.yml
+Once subscribed, copy your the trainer Docker image URLs and add them to config/config.yml

 ## Configure Models and Training Parameters